Skip to main content

 2. Select Privileged Users and click Add.
 Enter the required details in the User Details tab.

-3. After entering the details, turn on the Also create this user as Member? toggle to add the user as a member and provide access to the CSAP Member Portal.
-This creates a separate member role for the user and an invitation email is sent to the user's email account, prompting them to sign in to Collaborate's Member Portal and complete their account setup.
-By selecting this option, the Recipient Groups and Contact Details tabs become available in the Add Privileged User creation form.
+3. After entering the details, turn on the Also create this user as Member? toggle to add the user as a member and provide access to the Collaborate Member Portal.
+This creates a separate member role for the user and an invitation email is sent to the user's email account, prompting them to sign in to the Member Portal and complete their account setup.
+By selecting this option, the Additional Details and Contact Details tabs become available in the Add Privileged User creation form.

-5. Specify the country where the member is located.
-For example, the United States of America.
+• Specify the location where the member is located.
+The fields include country, state, city, and site.
+For example, the United States of America

-6. Specify the recipient groups to which the member belongs.
-You can assign Invite Only Groups and System Groups.
+• Specify the recipient groups to which the member belongs.
+You can assign public groups, invite only groups, and system groups.
 You can select one or more recipient groups for the member.

 Add Contact Details